 Represents: Communication, creativity, self-expression, judgment.
-Connection to divine.
+Connection to the divine.

 When the Chakra is open and balanced: Inspiring ideas, inner healing, transformation, and purification.
-Feeling of being heard can articulate ideas, thoughts, and feelings.
+The feeling of being heard can articulate ideas, thoughts, and feelings.
 Can listen to the inner voice and enjoy both silence and expression.

 When the chakra is not balanced: Blocked vishudda causes a sore throat, mouth ulcers,

-scoliosis, swollen glands, thyroid dysfunctions, voice problems, gum or tooth problems and Asthma.
-Challenges making decisions and lack of authority.
-Unable to speak one’sone’s mind.
+scoliosis, swollen glands, thyroid dysfunctions, voice problems, gum or tooth problems, and Asthma.
+Challenges in making decisions and lack of authority.
+Unable to speak one’s mind.
 Afraid of silence.

 Association: Cervical spine, voice box, thyroid, speech, taste, smell, and hearing. parathyroid endocrine glands, which regulate the metabolism.

-Yoga Postures to open the chakra: Lion Breath, Halasana, Sarvagasana.
+Yoga Postures to open the chakra: Lion Breath, Halasana, Sarvangasana.

 Location: Center of forehead, at eye level in-between brows

 Represents: Intuition, inner vision, and wisdom.
 Questioning the spiritual nature of life.
 Perception of knowing.